davidgsd/AllScan/README.md

 1. All messages shown when you run the install/update script.
 2. Directory listing of the web root folder and the allscan folder.
 Do this by running "cd /var/www/html; ls -la . allscan" (or for HamVOIP "cd /srv/http; ls -la . allscan").

-For fastest response support requests / questions / inquiries should be emailed to me, rather than posted on FB or github.

 # Contact
 If you have any questions email david at allscan.info.
 Also see [AllScan.info](https://AllScan.info), and the [AllScan FB Group](https://www.facebook.com/groups/allscan).
 Note that any tech support questions should be emailed to me &ndash; not posted to the FB group.
+I usually respond to emails very quickly.

 <a href="https://allscan.info/"><img src="docs/AllScan.info.png"></a>